Sub-Saharan Africa·Côte d'Ivoire·Updated May 3, 2026

 What scams target tourists in Abidjan?

-The most frequently reported tourist scams in Abidjan are Airport Taxi Overcharging, Advance Fee Fraud (Online), Currency Exchange Manipulation, with 4 classified as high severity.
+The most frequently reported tourist scams in Abidjan are Fake Government Official Bribe Approach, Airport Taxi Overcharging, Grand Marché Pickpocketing, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Nairobi and Johannesburg.
+Similar patterns are also documented in Nairobi and Cape Town.

 Are taxis safe in Abidjan?

-Taxis in Abidjan carry documented risk for tourists — 1 transport-related scam is on record.
+Taxis in Abidjan carry documented risk for tourists — 2 transport-related scams are on record.
 Agree on the fare before getting in the taxi.
 Ask hotel staff in advance for the standard fare from the airport.
 Use hotel-arranged transfers or app-based ride services where available.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Abidjan safe at night for tourists?